Hisham ibn al-Hakam: With the chief of the Kharajites

 The chief of the Kharijites was a learned man.
 Before starting with the debate Hisham said to his opponent that he was ready for the debate but they should appoint a referee among themselves so that if the discussion "be lengthy and reach a place where there may occur some problems and complications and both of us may not accept the reality due to obstinacy… so he may be able to make us return at the time of our deviation from the right path."
-When the Khregite agreed Hisham asked "who should be this referee and a follower of which religion?
+When the Kharijite agreed Hisham asked "who should be this referee and a follower of which religion?
 Should he be one of my supporters or one of your friends?
 Or one who oppose both of our beliefs or be opposed to the Muslim community and Islam?"

-The Karegit said "You should select anyone whom you like, because you are a just man and I am satisfied with your selection."
+The Kharijite said "You should select anyone whom you like, because you are a just man and I am satisfied with your selection."

 "In my opinion," said Hisham, "it is a difficult task because if that judge comes from among my supporters then you will not be safe from his party spirit; and if he comes from among your supporters then I may not be safe.
 On the contrary, if he is from among the opponents and against both of our beliefs, then none of us may be safe from the harm of his unjustified arbitration.
 Then it is advisable that one man from each side oversees our speech; and witnesses our discussion and debate and arbitrates according to justice and fairness," recommended Hisham.